pattyboy813/rebooto/replit.md

 The platform adopts a premium minimalist design using a white background, glassmorphism effects, and blue-purple gradients.
 Typography features Space Grotesk for headlines and Inter for body text, with a responsive hierarchy.
 Animations utilize Lenis for smooth scrolling, Framer Motion for entrance and interaction effects, and GSAP for scroll-triggered animations and 3D orb parallax effects.
 Key components like the floating navigation and various content cards incorporate glassmorphic styling, rounded corners, and soft shadows.
 A vintage flip timer countdown, simplified to a single unified display per time unit, maintains a mechanical/industrial aesthetic.

 ### Technical Implementations
-The frontend is built with React, TypeScript, Tailwind CSS, Shadcn UI, Framer Motion, and Lenis.
-The backend uses Express.js and Node.js.
-Authentication is handled via Replit Auth (OpenID Connect), supporting Google, GitHub, X, Apple, and email/password.
-Data persistence is managed with PostgreSQL (Neon) and Drizzle ORM.
+**Frontend**: React, TypeScript, Tailwind CSS, Shadcn UI, Framer Motion, Lenis for smooth scrolling, GSAP for advanced animations.
+**Backend**: Express.js, Node.js, PostgreSQL (Neon), Drizzle ORM.
+**Authentication**: Session-based email/password authentication with bcrypt password hashing.
+Sessions stored in PostgreSQL for persistence.

 ### Feature Specifications
 - **Lenis Smooth Scrolling**: Buttery smooth scroll performance integrated with GSAP ScrollTrigger for animations.